 Azure OpenAI pricin in LiteLLM

-Here is the Azure pricing for our model: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/
+Here is the Azure pricing for the GPT models: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/

 Azure Pricing

-We need to tell OpenWeb-UI how to use the gpt-4o model we have defined in LiteLLM:
+We need to tell OpenWeb-UI how to use the LiteLLM models we have defined in our yaml file:

 Click on Admin Panel